Blogs

 Periodic moments of high Utilization can be caused by an influx of devices connecting to the network all at the same time.
 This might happen during a conference or presentation when a larger-than-average number of devices crowd the network.
 Having historical data to monitor these trends is extremely valuable for understanding how to optimize the network design to support these situations.

-Wyebot’s Wireless Intelligence Platform™ (WIP) provides complete wireless ecosystem visibility, making it possible to easily discern where the issue lies and how it can best be resolved.
-WIP’s RF Analytics provide detailed information on Airtime Utilization, Non-WiFi Interference, and the Noise Floor (level of background noise).
+Wyebot’s Wireless Intelligence Platform™ (WIP) uses intelligent sensors and agents to examine the entire connection path from client to application, definitively identifying whether issues stem from wireless, wired infrastructure, client devices, or web applications.
+The solution provides a centralized cloud-based view of the entire Wi-Fi ecosystem, as well as complete client-side visibility and testing for Wi-Fi networks making it possible to easily discern where the issue lies and how it can best be resolved.
+WIP’s RF Analytics provide detailed information on Airtime Utilization, Non-Wi-Fi Interference, and the Noise Floor (level of background noise).
 Data includes historical charts.

-Whether Airtime Utilization has been high for months, or whether something happened in the last week, WIP’s client monitoring, RF Analytics, and real-time and historic data analysis provides insight into the health of the entire network, and the platform presents actionable steps for quick resolution.
+Whether Airtime Utilization has been high for months, or whether something happened in the last week, WIP’s client-side intelligence, multi-radio sensor technology, RF Analytics, and real-time and historic data analysis provides insight into the health of the entire network, and the platform presents AI-powered, clear, actionable steps for quick resolution.